 Specifically, we hope to produce researchers capable of generative critical thought and scholarship; to balance areas of specialization with a holistic approach that stimulates dialogue between areas; to understand communication as both an art and science; and to provide facilities for creative communication expression and experimentation.
 Such facilities include the Mary Frances HopKins Black Box performance lab, the Matchbox Interaction Lab, and Studio 151, a video editing lab.
 The department also is home to the Harold Mixon Lyceum, our forensics and debate team, which is coached by a CMST graduate assistant.
 Frequent colloquies, lectures, and workshops given by LSU and visiting scholars further enhance the lively community of scholarship we hope to foster here.

-The program offers a M.A. degree with a thesis or non-thesis option and a Ph.D. degree in three broad areas of specialization: Interpersonal Communication, Performance Studies, and Rhetoric.
-Within and between areas, a broad range of courses is available, and each student is encouraged to design a program of study that fits his or her interests.
-A student may, for instance, concentrate his or her course work and research in one area or work across areas.
+The program offers a M.A. degree with a thesis, non-thesis, or professional practice option, and a Ph.D. degree in three broad areas of specialization: Interpersonal Communication, Performance Studies, and Rhetoric.
+Within and between areas, a broad range of courses is available, and each student is encouraged to design a program of study that fits their interests.
+A student may, for instance, concentrate their course work and research in one area or work across areas.

 Interpersonal Communication examines personal relationships, marriage and family, social cognition, health settings, life-span, and the role of the individual in communication with special attention to theory building and testing.
 Our approach is primarily quantitative and mixed-methods.

 Performance Studies features communication-centered approaches to performance in three main contexts: the cultural, the historical, and the aesthetic.
 Our approach is qualitative, focusing on interpretive and critical analysis of performance texts, events, and processes.